Find a Lender-Approved Local Conveyancer in Stone

 • Hutsby Mees, 5,6 and 7a, St Marys Grove, Stafford, Staffordshire, ST16 2AT

-• Dealing with the registration formalities for the purchase and the mortgage (if applicable) at the HM Land Registry.
+• Registering the purchase and the mortgage (where appropriate) at the Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.